-Other university orientation programs have explored adjustment of international students and indicate positive results (Gómez, Urzúa, & Glass, 2014).
-This should also be explored for outdoor orientation programs.
-Exploring student adjustment to college, retention, and investment to a specific college might impact quality of life on campus, moral, attrition, and even future donors.
-These are all areas of great interest to college administrators.
+Clearly, our findings were limited to a small N, and delimited to one university program.
+As such, we were unable to run psychometric properties on the scales.
+This study explored four dimensions as outcomes, thus the questionnaire became very long (i.e., 79-item posttest).
+Future studies should consider minimize the number of constructs to be measured.
+Furthermore, our study focused on domestic students transitioning from high school to university.
+Other university orientation programs have explored adjustment of international students and indicate positive results between leisure pursuits and the transition to a university setting (Gómez, Urzúa, & Glass, 2014).
+Outdoor orientation programs and the role they can play in the adjustment specific to international students should be an area of further exploration.
+Exploring student adjustment to college, retention, and investment in a specific college might impact quality of life on campus, morale, attrition, and even future donors.
+These are areas of great interest to college administrators.
 Universities across the country have interest in retention.
-This line of research should further explore tracking those students involved outdoor orientation programs regarding their grades, completion of degree, and likelihood to give back to their university, as compared to their peers who did not attend the same orientation program.
-Evidence might suggest that those students who attend outdoor orientation programs are thriving more so than those students who did not participate.
-Thus this data can assist in laying the groundwork for outdoor orientation programs to become the standard as a high-impact practice for campuses nation-wide.
+This line of research should further explore tracking those students involved in outdoor orientation programs regarding their grades, completion of degree, and likelihood to give back to their university, and compare outdoor orientation students to their peers who did not attend the outdoor orientation program.
+Information from such data could assist in laying the groundwork for outdoor orientation programs to become the standard as a high-impact practice for campuses nation-wide.

 References

+Bell, B. J. (2006).
+Wilderness orientation: Exploring the relationship between college preorientation programs and social support.
+Journal of Experiential Education, 29(2), 145-167.

+Boudreau, C. A., & Kromrey, J. D. (1994).
+A longitudinal study of the retention and academic performance of participants in a freshmen orientation course.
+Journal of College Student Development, 35, 444-449.

+Cohen, J. (1992).
+A power primer.
+Psychological Bulletin, 112(1), 155-159.

 Driver, B., Brown, P., & Peterson, G. (1991).
 Benefits of leisure: State College, PA: Venture.

 Ewert, A., & Kessler, W. (1996).
 Human health and natural ecosystems: Impacts and linkages.
 Ecosystem Health, 2(4), 271-278.